matrix-org/matrix-spec-proposals/specification/client_server_api.rst

 appears to have a room alias of ``#alias:example.com``, this SHOULD be checked to make sure that the room's ID matches the ``room_id`` returned from the request.

-Homeservers can respond to resolve requests for aliases on other domains than their own by using the federation API to ask other domain name homeservers.

 {{directory_cs_http_api}}